derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >Past work great but #Bitcoin ethos about monetary sovereignty & Segwit2X supporters are enemies of that.
 We have a name: Benedict Arnold. 🚩📢

 He tags Gavin Andresen, Jihan Wu, Coinbase, Xapo, Jeff Garzik and others.

+#### 04 October 2017

+Theymos posts on a Github issue asking for people to [post information about companies](https://github.com/bitcoin-dot-org/bitcoin.org/issues/1835) that should be added to the list of companies to warn people about on Bitcoin.org.

+Luke Dashjr responds that the Mike Belshe (CEO BitGo) was ["peddling dishonest 2X propaganda"](https://github.com/bitcoin-dot-org/bitcoin.org/issues/1835#issuecomment-335298798) because he posted that the [2bm block increase was simple and safe to do.](https://lists.linuxfoundation.org/pipermail/bitcoin-segwit2x/2017-October/000369.html)

+>The 2x part of Segwit2x is, by any measure, a simpler technical change.
+I would never say that changes carry no risk, but as far as risk goes, this one is really small.
+>
+>It's a good opportunity now to just move to 2mb blocks, and there are literally no technical objections left.

 #### 05 October 2017